Stratifying Systems via a Nested Family of Torsion Pairs: Conditions for the existence of a stratifying system

 In \cite{sistemainfinito}, H. Treffinger demonstrated the existence of stratifying systems of infinite size indexed by $\mathbb{N}$ in $n$-representation infinite algebras.
-Since there does not always exist an order-preserving bijection between totally ordered sets $ (G, \leq) $ and $ (H, \preceq) $, even if $ G $ and $ H $ have the same cardinality, we will consider a more general definition of stratifying systems, maintaining the same philosophy that a stratifying system is a set of modules that satisfies certain orthogonality conditions.
+Since there does not always exist an order-preserving bijection between totally ordered sets $(G, \leq)$ and $(H, \preceq)$, even if $G$ and $H$ have the same cardinality, we will consider a more general definition of stratifying systems, maintaining the same philosophy that a stratifying system is a set of objects satisfying certain orthogonality conditions.